College Core Curriculum (2022-2024)

 To fulfill the foreign language component of the College Core Curriculum, students must demonstrate or attain proficiency in a foreign language through the full intermediate level.
 Ordinarily, this is accomplished by the successful completion of two years of language study in the College, through the second semester of a regular intermediate-level language sequence.
 Some languages are also taught as intensive courses, allowing students to complete the equivalent of two years of study in a single year.
 After two years of college language study or the equivalent demonstrated proficiency, students should have gained a broad competence in a language, but true fluency of written or oral expression will not usually have been developed at this point.
 For this reason, all students are encouraged to continue their language study beyond the intermediate level.
 In particular, students studying modern languages will find it most beneficial to immerse themselves in the living culture of a language by studying, traveling, or working abroad.
 Likewise, students of all languages, whether ancient or modern, are encouraged to continue their studies with elective courses in literature at the advanced level.

-Students may fulfill the foreign language component of the College Core Curriculum by presenting outstanding scores on the SAT Subject Test or Advanced Placement Test (or equivalent international examination) in certain foreign languages, or by passing a CAS or departmental proficiency examination.
+Students may fulfill the foreign language component of the College Core Curriculum by presenting outstanding scores on the SAT Subject Test (discontinued as of January 2021 in the United States and as of July 2021 internationally), or Advanced Placement Test (or equivalent international examination) in certain foreign languages, or by passing a CAS or departmental proficiency examination.
 For further information on language placement and exemption, see “placement examinations” in the academic policies section of this Bulletin.
-(Please note that all SAT Subject Tests are discontinued as of January 2021 in the U.S. and after June 2021 internationally.)
 For Advanced Placement and international examination equivalencies, consult the charts in the admission section, also in this Bulletin.
 Students whose entire secondary schooling was in a language other than English, or who complete the International Writing Workshop I, II sequence (EXPOS-UA 4, 9), are exempt from the foreign language requirement.
 Also exempt are students in the dual-degree engineering program.